vcmirko/ansible-lod/data/playbooks/README.md

 ```

 Ansible has the concept "roles", that we use/abuse/reformat to create a somewhat readible workflow.

-In the example below we first :
+In the example above we :

 - get the credentials
 - process the logic
 - create a volume
 - rediscover AIQUM.

-For each role we pass a subtask or subrole (variable `qtask`) that is part of that role.
+For each role we pass a subtask/subrole (using variable `qtask`) that is part of that role.

+The `qtask` variable is a MAF-specific variable we use to tell the role which subtask to perform.
+This way we can segregate several actions within a role.

-The task `facts` is a generic name for pre-processing variables aka `set_facts`.
+The task `facts`, that keeps recurring, is a generic name for pre-processing variables aka `set_facts`.

-You will typically see this task for each role. (facts + create, facts + delete, facts + rename, fact + rediscover, ...).
+You will typically see this task before each role. (facts + create, facts + delete, facts + rename, fact + rediscover, ...).
 The goal of the facts task is to prepare the variables for the next task.
-In the case of NetApp ONTAP, we will typically prepare the hostname, usually a `cluster.management_ip`, with a fallback to `ansible_host` in case there is an inventory.
+In the case of NetApp ONTAP, we will typically prepare the hostname, usually (but not always) a `cluster.management_ip`, with a fallback to `ansible_host` in case there is an inventory.

 ## Variables and merging process

 Ansible modules are receiving information through variables.
 And it's true, ansible has a hierarchy of precedence with vars folders and defaults etc...

-But in my experience, pardon my french, this is crap.
-In more complex environment, we want to use objects/dicts.
+Howewever, this only works for single variables.
+In more complex environments, we want to use objects/dicts.
 And the precedence doesn't work with dicts.

-In this framework, we try to structure these variables in objects/dicts and use a custom written filter that can merge dicts.
+In this framework, we try to structure these variables in objects/dicts and use a **custom written filter** that can merge dicts on a property level.

 Throughout this documentation, we will use the example where we create a volume for cifs.

+Let's assume the following payload (extravars), is passed to the playbook.

 ``` yaml
 volume: